mura2556/POE/README.md

 * `bench_recipes.json` – Master crafting bench options, including translated
   modifier text, bench tiers, supported item classes, action keywords, and exact crafting costs.
+* `fossils.json` – Delve fossils (effects, allowed item tags) and resonator socket counts so fossil/resonator combos can be surfaced inline.
 * `essences.json` – Essence tiers, minimum area level, and the translated modifiers they apply when used on an item.
 * `harvest_crafts.json` – Harvest crafting options with their groups, tags, and